thomas5k/ecs-terraform/README.md

 * Security Groups (ALB -> ASG Hosts, Bastion -> ASG Hosts)
 * Load Balancer
 * Target Group
+* Service-Linked Role for ECS
 * ECS Cluster
 * ECS Service (registered against target group)
 * ECS Task (nginx)

 # Create
-You'll use the same terraform commands for all sections
+Terraform is uses the same 3 commands for all modules.
+This project is a set of modules composed upon each other, so you'll need to only do this once.

 ```
 terraform init